andreaspersson01/portfolio/src/content/blog/post3.md

 and general limitations for time series prediction, providing a baseline against which to measure the more specialized capabilities of the other models.

-DNNsconsist of multiple layers of neurons, each layer connected to the next, forming a deep architec- ture.
+DNNs consist of multiple layers of neurons, each layer connected to the next, forming a deep architec- ture.
 This structure allows for the learning of complex and high-level features from input data through a process of weighted inputs and nonlinear activations.

-CNNsare specialized for processing structured grid data, generally images.
+CNNs are specialized for processing structured grid data, generally images.
 Their architecture includes convolutional layers that apply filters to the input, pooling layers that reduce dimensions, and fully connected layers that make predictions.

-LSTMsare an advanced type of RNN and are designed to avoid the long-term dependency problem, enabling them to remember information for extended periods.
+LSTMs are an advanced type of RNN and are designed to avoid the long-term dependency problem, enabling them to remember information for extended periods.
 Their architecture includes memory cells that store state over time, and gates that control the flow of information in and out of the cell.